Genre: Racing Developer: Sterling Silver Software Publisher: Tengen Players: 1 Released: 1990

 The idea of a stunt track in 3D is a great one, but this port, unfortunately, is not.
 As insinuated in my beginning paragraph, the game has a problem with slowdown.
 As long as other cars (or big objects, like huts or barns) are on the screen, things drag down immensely.
 This can be a problem when you encounter oncoming traffic (oh yeah!).
 You don’t see the cars as much as feel them first, because suddenly the game slows down and the controls become a tad less responsive, which won’t help if you try to avoid the car, so you’ll probably just crash right into it if you’re on the wrong side of the road.

 Ah yes, the crashes.
 You don’t have many sound effects in the game – roaring engine, “screaming” tires, and crashing into things – all sounding rather tinny and flat.
-Oh yes, and there’s a cardboard cutout-like cow that actually moos when you hit it as an easter egg as well.
+Oh yes, and there’s a cardboard cutout-like cow that moos when you hit it as an easter egg as well.

 All that would still be rather acceptable, but here’s the biggest problem: The length – or rather, the lack thereof!
 You just have a single track!
 Race straight ahead, and you have the “Speed Track” (which I have to admit can actually get pretty speedy and fun as long as you don’t encounter any other cars).
-Turn right after start, and you’re on the stunt track – which would be fun if it would just run as smooth as the race track in its best sections!
-You get a “qualifying round” lasting 1:45 minutes (if you make it to the checkpoints in due time, you can get bonus rounds enabling you to actually finish several laps).
+Turn right after starting, and you’re on the stunt track – which would be fun if it would just run as smooth as the racetrack in its best sections!
+You get a “qualifying round” lasting 1:45 minutes (if you make it to the checkpoints in due time, you can get bonus rounds enabling you to finish several laps).
 Complete a round in under 1:40, and you face off against an opponent.
-This race, however, is both fun and a nice idea: You race against a “ghost car” (without the oncoming traffic, so this race runs far smoother and is therefore a lot easier then the actual qualifying round).
-Once your able to beat it in the challenge (that is, complete a single round in under 1:35), the game remembers that time.
+This race, however, is both fun and a nice idea: You race against a “ghost car” (without the oncoming traffic, so this race runs far smoother and is therefore a lot easier than the actual qualifying round).
+Once you’re able to beat it in the challenge (that is, complete a single round in under 1:35), the game remembers that time.
 The next qualifying round then necessitates you to qualify within at least a five second margin of your race result – and the next race challenge will be against yourself!
-This can make for a kind of multi player challenge – beat the race, then hand the controller to your buddy and dare him beat you!
+This can make for a kind of multi-player challenge – beat the race, then hand the controller to your buddy and dare him beat you!
 Or try to improve your own time – it’s oddly encouraging trying to best your actual self!
 Unfortunately, the game won’t save your best times, so once you turn the Genesis off, it’ll all be gone!

 Reaching that part actually kind of redeems Hard Drivin’.
 Plus, the actual main theme on the title screen is kind of catchy!
-Sadly, there are so many things wrong with it – most notably the slowdown, the sound effects, the lack of actual content (just one and a half race tracks and one car using either manual or automatic gear shifting) and next to no decent music (there are only three tracks, the rocking – albeit short – main theme, and two boring, tinny tracks during credits and high scores).
+Sadly, there are so many things wrong with it – most notably the slowdown, the sound effects, the lack of actual content (just one-and-a-half race tracks and one car using either manual or automatic gear shifting) and next to no decent music (there are only three tracks, the rocking – albeit short – main theme, and two boring, tinny tracks during credits and high scores).
 You have to play for a while to grow to like it, while at the same time the fun only lasts a few minutes.
 I guess most of the problems could’ve been solved by a bigger cartridge size – but as it is, this game uses only two MEGs, making it one of the smallest games in the Genesis library!
 Tengen tried to address that problem in a later game.
 This, however, is sadly just so much wasted potential, still likable in way, but not really entertaining in the long run.

 SCORE: 4 out of 10